Mathiveri: Economy

 Main sources of economy of the island are fishing and tourism.
-The island have fishing boats which mainly involving in the yellow fin tuna fishing industry.
-All the fishing boats are registered and licences under fish processing and exporting company.
+The island has fishing boats which mainly involving in the yellow fin tuna fishing industry.
+All the fishing boats are registered and licensed under fish processing and exporting companies.
 These companies export the raw fish products to European countries.

 There are 10 guest houses in Mathiveri.
 Many of the people are working nearby tourist island resorts.